People Make Games: VRChat and the Metaverse

 In their video titled "Making Sense of VRChat, the 'Metaverse' People Actually Like" released May 2022, PMG praised VRChat's ability to provide a social space for transgender and disabled people as well as furries, while criticising the approach of Meta Platforms to virtual reality, and its "sexless, Zuckerbergian, brand-friendly presentation".

 Counter-Strike skin gambling

 In November 2022, PMG reported on skin gambling in Counter-Strike: Global Offensive and argued that Valve generally avoided taking action on gambling websites using their game, thus "facilitating unregulated gambling by children".

+Disco Elysium

+In May 2023, PMG published the findings of their investigation into the Disco Elysium ZA/UM's legal situation, in which Tuulik was featured heavily in interviews.
+Klindžić alleged that company executives isolated Tuulik in retaliation for unfavorable comments made toward them in the documentary.
+The team produced a "well-received" internal demo for X7 at the end of 2023.